(Cut-leaf Evening Primrose)

 Click Here

-Description Life zones and habitat: Plains to montane (3500 to 9700 ft.); sandy soils on hillsides and prairies.
+Description Life zones and habitat: Plains to montane (3500 to 9700 ft.); sandy soils on hillsides, prairies and roadsides.

 Plant: Perennial growing in clusters, 4 to 24 inches tall, often in colonies; woody, hairy stems.